|At a glance About History Appearance Temperament Care|

-A Himalayan (or Himmie) is essentially a Persian cat with colorpoint markings.
-The CFA consider the Himalayan to be a Persian, while other cat bodies recognise them as a separate breed.
+A Himalayan (or Himmie) is essentially a Persian cat with colourpoint markings.
+The CFA considers the Himalayan to be a Persian, while other cat bodies recognise them as a separate breed.
 The breed takes its name from Himalayan rabbits who have a similar coat colour.

 The CFA recognised the Himalayan in 1957, but in 1984 decided to re-classify the Himalayan as a Persian subtype.
 In Britain, the breed received official recognition with the GCCF in 1955.